 When a market is trending price puts in higher highs and higher lows in an uptrend, and the opposite for a downtrend.
 The momentum thrust in the main direction is called an impulse move.
 With an expected retrace in price against the overall trend would be called a corrective move.

 One key point to make, is that you are not trading when the markets are not in fact trending and to avoid the market chop.
-You can find out in more detail how to avoid these choppy markets by going to another article clicking here.
+You can find out in more detail how to avoid these choppy markets from an article I’ve written by clicking here.

 So you can see how important it is to learn the swing trading basics, before attempting to even start looking into any swing trading strategies.

 How to learn swing trading?